harper-yuan/HoRGod/README.md

-# SemiHoRGod
+# HoRGod

-This directory contains the implementation of the SemiHoRGod protocol.
+This directory contains the implementation of the HoRGod protocol.
 Please refer to the implementation at [quadsquad](https://github.com/cris-iisc/quadsquad) for comparison.

  **At the same time, we extend our sincere gratitude to Aditya Hegde et al. for providing the code framework in [quadsquad](https://github.com/cris-iisc/quadsquad), which has greatly facilitated our implementation of the paper's code.
 We are truly thankful.**